 The IBM MQ transport implements publish/subscribe messaging using IBM MQ's native topic and subscription infrastructure.
-Event subscriptions do not require NServiceBus persistence.
+Event subscriptions do not require NServiceBus persistence as IBM MQ handles durability natively.

 Topology

 The transport uses one IBM MQ topic per concrete event type.
 When an event is published, the message is sent to the corresponding topic.
-Subscribers create durable subscriptions against the topic, with messages delivered to their input queue.
+Subscribers create durable subscriptions against the topic.
+Messages are delivered to each subscriber's input queue.

 Sending (unicast)